Los Angeles Lemon Law Eligibility

 Learn About the Requirements for Lemon Law Protection

-The California Lemon Law protects consumers who purchase or lease a new or used vehicle with a warranty that must go in for repairs more than once at an authorized dealership or service shop.
+The California Lemon Law protects consumers who purchase or lease a new vehicle with a warranty that must go in for repairs more than once at an authorized dealership or service shop.
 The manufacturer or dealer must refund the purchaser or offer a replacement in such cases.
 An attorney can help you determine whether your vehicle meets the criteria under the Lemon Law and offer guidance on pursuing a just outcome.

 At O'Connor Law Group, P.C., we understand how frustrating it can be to purchase a defective vehicle only to have it malfunction even after multiple repair attempts.
 That's why we offer personalized legal representation for clients who need assistance with their Lemon Law cases free of charge.
 Our experienced attorneys will work closely with you to understand the details of your situation, including the history of repair attempts and the extent of the defect.
 We are prepared to seek appropriate remedies through negotiations, litigation, and trial if necessary.